-Tabbouleh is a Middle Eastern vegetarian salad made of finely chopped parsley and mint, with Bulgar wheat, chopped tomatoes, onion, cucumber, and seasoned with a simple lemon vinaigrette.
+Tabbouleh or Tabouli is a Middle Eastern vegetarian salad made of finely chopped parsley and mint, with Bulgar wheat, chopped tomatoes, onion, cucumber, and seasoned with a simple lemon vinaigrette.
 In this Quinoa Tabbouleh Salad, I have replaced Bulgar wheat with cooked quinoa, which makes the Tabbouleh gluten-free, hearty and protein-rich.

 Bulgar vs. Quinoa for this Tabbouleh or Tabouli Recipe

 It has a nutty flavor and is added to soups, stuffings and salads like Tabbouleh.
 The most common way to prepare Bulgar is to rehydrate it in seasoned liquid, just like couscous.

-I simply add 1/2 cup Bulgar and 1 cup water to a sauce pan.
+I simply add ½ cup Bulgar and 1 cup water to a sauce pan.
 I season the water with salt, pepper and a drizzle of extra virgin olive oil.
 Then, I bring it to a boil, cover and simmer for 12-15 minutes, or till Bulgar is cooked through.
 In the end, I drain off any excess water, and fluff it with a fork.

 Easy Recipe for Quinoa Tabbouleh Salad

-This is a very simple recipe for making Tabbouleh, where I use a cup of cooked Quinoa.
+This is a very easy Tabbouleh Recipe, where I use a cup of cooked Quinoa.
 I always have cooked quinoa in my refrigerator as that is my quick and easy way to add more protein to salads, soups and sides.

 I love to add an optional ingredient in Tabbouleh, Pomegranate seeds.
 I love the sweet and tart flavors of the pomegranate seeds, which compliment the lemony flavors in this salad.
 In my opinion, it elevates this salad to a whole new level of flavor-town!